Communio-Templorum/bylaws/Articles-of-Incorporation.md

 The Corporation will have members.

-Membership of the Corporation shall not be impeded by race, ethnicity, sex, gender, sexual orientation, or gender identity.
+Membership of the Corporation shall not be impeded by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

 Prohibited Activities
 ----------